luckysailor/broker/README.md

 Broker will be running and watching for new files inside your Queue.
 New files will be swept up, imported to Quickbase, and then moved out to the Processed folder.

+## In the Works

+1. Broker activity - successful/failed import records save to a MongoDB

+2. Web UI to monitor Broker activity

+3. Mount Broker to a Rails App

+4.

 ## Contributing